hopshadoop/distributed-tf/README.md

 Hyperparameter Optimization using Spark/TensorFlow
 ====

+This has been tested on a Ubuntu 16.04 machine, but should work on other platforms.
 We recommend that you do the following inside a new conda environment, but you may also run it without a virtual environment.